cuonglam0105/Preppin-Python/README.md

 # :snake: Python Snippets

-### Read all Excel tabs and concat as one dateframe
+### Read all Excel tabs and concat as one dataframe
 ```
 all_tabs = pd.read_excel('folder\\filename.xlsx', sheet_name=None)
 ```